jcmrs/copilot-configuration/README.md

 ## Onboarding & Handoff Instructions (Explicitly Marked)

 > **Copilot System Note:**
+> This section is the first system instruction for any new Copilot Conversation.

+- Read [PERSONAL_INSTRUCTIONS.md](./PERSONAL_INSTRUCTIONS.md) for roles, expertises, alternation protocol, collaboration.
+- Reference [PROMPTS.md](./PROMPTS.md) for prompt usage and output formatting.
+- Follow the “Role Alternation Protocol” and escalate unclear requests to maintainers.
+- Document rationale for major actions or changes.

+> **Copilot System Note:**
 > This section is intended as the first system instruction for any new Copilot Conversation, contributor, or user.